marcio704/currency-exchange/README.md

 # currency-exchange
-A groovy on grails application which basically warns you via chat when some currency value is changing in some proportion.
+A groovy on grails + Angular JS application which basically warns you via chat when some currency value is changing in some proportion.

 For instance, when US Dolar to Brazilian Real grows 10% a message will be sent to your user via Hipchat.